-20.3.
+21.3.
 Payment by Installments

-If full fees cannot be paid immediately, installments can be arranged through post-dated cheques, which is subject to pre-approval of the Office of Finance, and as per the following due dates:
+If full fees cannot be paid immediately, installments can be arranged through post-dated cheques or installment plan, which is subject to pre-approval of the Office of Finance, and as per the following due dates:

-Fall semester Spring Semester 5 September 5 February 25% of net remaining balance 5 October 5 March 25% of net remaining balance Due Dates 5 November 5 April 25% of net remaining balance 5 December 5 May 25% of net remaining balance
+Fall semester Spring Semester 5 September 5 February 25% of net remaining balance D .
+D.L.
+5 October 5 March 25% of net remaining balance Due Dates 5 November 5 April 25% of net remaining balance 5 December 5 May 25% of net remaining balance